PierreCrette/VideoDedup/README.md

 ## Remove false positives

-Use case : same generic present in different videos.
+Use case : same generic images present in different videos.
 Copy the list of jpeg contained in /db/ana-not-saved into /db/unwanted for each set.
-The 3f_analyse will discard them.
+The 3j_analyse will discard them.

 Use case : 2 video files not duplicate but some images are similar.
 Copy the nb_match*.txt from /db/ana-not-saved to /db/unwanted.
-The 3f_analyse will discard them.
+The 3j_analyse will discard them.

 ## Speed up 1f_parse